lbeique/How-To-Setup-a-Minecraft-Server/docs/Install Mods.md

 2. Go to https://www.curseforge.com/minecraft/mc-mods and download which mods you would like on your server.
 Make sure the mods you are downloading are compatible with your Forge software.

 3. Create your "mods" folder in your .minecraft directory.
-The target file directory address is: C:Users[yourname]AppDataRoaming.minecraft.
+To find .minecraft folder, go to your windows search box and enter "%appdata%".
+Your .minecraft folder should be near the top.

 4. With the .minecraft folder open, right-click within File Explorer and select New followed by Folder on the pop-up menu.
 Name that folder “mods.”